gdwnldsKSC/WinQEMU/ReadMe.md

 small.ffs, and bios.bin for a minimal x86 emulated system during debugging.
 This path can be modified in project WinQemu\qemu\inc\config-host.h

-## NOTE - USING WINDOWS PATHS IS CURRENTLY BROKEN.
-PLACE FILES INSIDE FOLDER WITH QEMU EXECUTABLES
 Add '-net none -cpu coreduo -m 480 -M pc -vga std -sdl -hda D:\Images\small.ffs -bios D:\Images\bios.bin -L D:\Images'
 to the command arguments part of the WinQemuTest project to reproduce the 'test' environment or the paths of your choosing now that we can specify arbitrary paths.